 Lisbon is brimming with history and culture.
 Situated upon a series of hills along the Tagus River, it’s famous for its charming views, decorative tiles, and classic yellow cable cars.
 From fado music to port wine and hilltop castles to literary history, there’s so much to enjoy in this waterfront city.

-Here’s your guide to nine great things to do in Lisbon, Portugal.
+Here’s your guide for nine things to do in Lisbon, Portugal.

 1. Visit São Jorge Castle (Castelo de São Jorge)